-Clearspring - Organic Instant Miso Soup - With Sea Vegetable
+Clearspring Organic Instant Miso Soup with Sea Vegetable - 10g x 4 pcs

 Miso is a flavourful Japanese soya food that makes a rich, satisfying soup.
 This luxurious tasting organic miso soup is made with two varieties of miso and two kinds of sea vegetable.

 Miso is a staple, traditional fermented Japanese ingredient and seasoning made from different types of grains.
 Mainly made of soya, it works with a unique koji fermentation culture.

 During the 18 years, Clearspring's founder Christopher Dawson lived in Japan where he became an expert on miso quality.
 The Clearspring range is his selection of the finest traditionally made Japanese miso.
 All traditionally fermented Japanese miso is prepared by cooking the finest organically grown ingredients (whole soya beans and cereal grains) and combining them with a koji culture (grains or soya beans inoculated with Aspergillus oryzae mould spores), sea salt and water.
 Naturally aged in cedarwood kegs over many months at ambient temperature the enzymes from the koji, along with naturally occurring yeasts and bacteria, gradually break down the complex grains and beans into readily digestible amino acids, fatty acids and simple sugars.
 The resulting miso has rich and complex flavours and an abundance of umami, the fifth taste.

 Generally, the best way to store miso to maintain its freshness and quality is in a cool cupboard or refrigerator.
 However, it really depends on climatic conditions and personal preference.
 High temperatures will encourage further fermentation, which, although not harmful, will darken the colour and alter the flavour of the miso as well as possibly leading to a build-up of pressure within the packaging.